vivek7156/vivek7156/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=mendsalbert.mendsalbert)

 Hey there!
 I'm also a web developer, bringing a tech-savvy touch to everything I do.
 When I'm not immersed in coding, you'll find me indulging in my love for documentaries.
 Oh, and did I mention I enjoy playing video games all night?
-Let's connect and share some stories, whether it's about coding, documentaries, or the latest recipe I've tried! 😊
+Let's connect and share some stories, whether it's about coding, documentaries, or the latest game I've tried! 😊
 <img align="right" alt="GIF" src="https://github.com/mendsalbert/mendsalbert/blob/main/coding.gif?raw=true" width="408" height="318" />

 ### Tech Stack